luttero/maud/src/help/readme.txt

 Maud Version notes:

+(03/07/2023):   2.999.
+The "Holy grail" release.
+                Finally the slow as hell bug was found.
+                Fixing a bug that was slowing Maud a lot for certain analyses.
+It started after version 2.995.
+Other speed improvements made.

 (08/06/2023):   2.998.
 The "Rattle snake" release.
                 Someone you don't want to meet.
                 Fixing a bug on the new routines to modify statistical weights for